mpmdean/pymcaspec/README.md

 S = F[3:6]
 Assumes that you want the first '.1' scan and returns keys '3.1', '4.1', '5.1'

+If you request data with different scanned motors is combined this may fail.

 call
 print(S)
 to show a summary of the scanned and baseline motors.